telerik/ajax-docs/api/server/Telerik.Web.UI/GridCommandItemSettings.md

 ###  ShowExportToWordButton `Boolean`

 Gets or sets a value indicating whether the default command item should expose Export to Word button.

+###  ShowPrintButton `Boolean`

+Gets or sets a value indicating whether the default command item should expose a print button.

 ###  ShowRefreshButton `Boolean`